tequila/mongodb-driver-wrapper/README.md

 # Tequila PHP MongoDB Driver Wrapper

 This library provides a thin wrapper around the new official [PHP MongoDB driver](https://github.com/mongodb/mongo-php-driver).
-It can be helpful for you if:
+It can be helpful for you:
 - If you don't want to use high level abstractions around PHP MongoDB Driver, such as [Tequila MongoDB PHP Library](https://github.com/tequila/mongodb-php-lib) or official [MongoDB PHP Library](https://github.com/mongodb/mongo-php-library) and you are going to use native driver classes.